expfactory/expfactory/docs/pages/1-generate-https.md

 certbot certonly --nginx -d expfactory.dynu.net -d www.expfactory.dynu.net
 ```

-This will save all of the certificate files to /etc/letsencrypt/live/expfactory.dynu.net (the first domain listed in the cerbot command)
+This will save all of the certificate files to /etc/letsencrypt/live/expfactory.dynu.net (the first domain listed in the cerbot command).
+It will ask for your email during the generation.
+This is used to send you renewal reminders at 20 days, 10 days, and 1 day before expiry (super helpful!)

 ### Step 3.
 Copy certs to a new location